n3uromanc3r/rotational-backup-script/README.txt

 1. How to Install
 ____________________________________________________________________________

-Once you have the files downloaded, you must make them executable:
+Once you have the file downloaded, you must make it executable:

 	chmod +x rotational-backup-script